rblopes/generator-phaser-plus/README.md

 Choose how you want to craft your game code:

-*   With application scripts written as CommonJS modules, ideal for newcomers as well seasoned developers who want to start creating games at once.
+*   With application scripts written as CommonJS modules: ideal for newcomers as well experienced developers who want to start creating games at once, or;

-*   Or using ECMAScript modules and the latest available spec features.
-Comes with [Babel][babl] compiler to make scripts of the future compatible with today's browsers and devices.
+*   Using ECMAScript modules and the latest available language features: Comes with [Babel][babl] and [`babel-preset-env`](https://github.com/babel/babel-preset-env) to make scripts "from the future" work in today's browsers and devices.
 Recommended for skilled developers and adventurers.

-Batteries included
+Batteries Included
 ------------------

 Projects created with `generator-phaser-plus` are powered by the following tools:

-*   [Gulp][gulp] task manager, to handle development and distribution tasks, with [alternative npm scripts][t].
+*   [Gulp][gulp] task manager, to handle development and distribution tasks.

-*   [BrowserSync][bsnc] for cross-device testing.
+*   [Browsersync][bsnc] for cross-device testing.

-*   [Browserify][brsy] for easier management of components and dependencies.
+*   [Browserify][brsy] for easier integration of components and dependencies.

 *   [ESLint][eslt] for code quality check.